An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Methods

 In particular, for our adversarial training, we make use of a convolutional generative adversarial network (DCGAN)~\citep{radford2015unsupervised}.
 DCGAN has a discriminator $D$ that is trained adversarially with another network $G$ (the generator) via unsupervised learning. $D$ aims to discriminate realistic images from fake ones while $G$ is trained to fool $D$, i.e., to generate brain MRI with a similar distribution to the initial true distribution.

-We hypothesise that, after the training of the DCGAN, $D$ will learn to capture the normal variability (artefacts-free), and it can be used as an evaluator to identify when synthetic artefacts will be visible in artefact-free images and allowing us to learn the parameters that control the severity of the minimum artefacts.
+Our hypothesis is that once the DCGAN has been trained, the discriminator $D$ will acquire the ability to capture the natural variations present in images (without artefacts) and can serve as an evaluator to detect the appearance of synthetic artefacts in such images.
+This would enable us to learn the parameters that govern the degree of severity of these artefacts.

 The loss functions used to train $D$ and $G$ are as follows: { } where $\mathbb{E}$ is the expectation, $D$ estimates the probability that a slice belongs to the real distribution (i.e. artefact-free images) and $z$ is a latent vector obtained from $x_{k,v,n}$.
 Additionally, as we can see from Fig.~\ref{fig:pipeline}, $G$ takes as input the vector $z$ which is obtained by another encode network $E$ aimed to map the image domain to a latent space $z=E(x_{k,v,n})$ while $G$ acts as a decoder by mapping $z$ back to the image space.